sqlballs/MicrosoftFabricPre-Con/fabricoverview/01 - Introduction and Overview.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/textbubble.png"> <h2>01 - Introduction and Overview</h2>

-In this workshop you'll cover using The Microsoft Fabric Platform to implement a
+In this workshop you'll cover using The Microsoft Fabric Platform to implement a complete Analytics solution using the Microsoft Fabric platform.

 In each module you'll get more references, which you should follow up on to learn more.
 Also watch for links within the text - click on each one to explore that topic.